-Grievance Procedures

-Section 01.30.1

-IV B

-Annual Analysis

-- 1. The Director of Public Safety will ensure that an analysis of all grievances filed against the department is conducted on an annual basis.
-The analysis will be utilized to determine if a trend exists in filed grievances and evaluate steps necessary to limit future grievances. - 2.
-The annual analysis will be in a form prescribed by the Director of Public Safety.
+Grievance Procedures Section 01.30.1 IV B Annual Analysis conducted on an annual bas ty will ensure that an analysis of all grievances f. is.
+The analysis will be utilized to determine if s necessary to limit future grievances.
+2. The annual analysis will be in a form prescribed by the Director of Public S Safety.